danielgsims/hyperdrive/README.md

 416 Request Range Not Satisfiable   | At that close range we won't last long against those Star Destroyers!
 417 Expectation Failed              | Our cruisers can't repel firepower of that magnitude!
 500 Internal Server Error           | Uh, we had a slight weapons malfunction, but uh... everything's perfectly all right now.
 We're fine.
 We're all fine here now, thank you.
 How are you?
-501 Not Implemented                 |
+501 Not Implemented                 | If only you'd attached my legs, I wouldn't be in this ridiculous position.
-502 Bad Gateway                     |
+502 Bad Gateway                     | You said you wanted to be around when I made a mistake, well, this could be it, sweetheart.
-503 Service Unavailable             |
+503 Service Unavailable             | If I may say so, sir, I noticed earlier the hyperdrive motivator has been damaged.
+It's impossible to go to lightspeed.
-504 Gateway Timeout                 |
+504 Gateway Timeout                 | Sorry sweetheart.
+I haven't got time for anything else.
-505 HTTP Version Not Support        |
+505 HTTP Version Not Support        | Don't blame me.
+I'm an interpreter.
+I'm not supposed to know a power socket from a computer terminal.